rdlabo-team/ionic-theme-ios26/README.md

 This library provides CSS files to apply the iOS26 design system used in real projects to Ionic applications.
 It customizes the appearance and behavior of Ionic components based on the latest iOS26 design guidelines.

-> **⚠️ Under Development**: This library is currently in the development and consideration phase as an OSS project, based on files copied from real projects.
-We are working on API stability and documentation improvement before full-scale use.
+> **🧪Pre-release**: This library is currently in a pre-release state.
+While it is ready for use, it is being tested in a few projects, and we are continuing to improve API stability and documentation before full-scale adoption.

 ## 💖 Support This Project